Employment Term – Ongoing – Full Time or Part Time (minimum 3 days per week)

 - Hold a valid drivers licence

-We deliver a wide range of community based and online allied health services to people of all ages and abilities across Australia, and we are growing.
+We deliver a wide range of community based and online allied health services to people of all ages with a wide range of disabilities across Australia, and we’re growing.
 We support people with disabilities in metro and regional locations across Victoria, New South Wales, Queensland, Tasmania, South Australia and Western Australia.

 How to apply

 Have a good look around our website and on social media to get a feel for who we are.
 If you think we’re a good match hit apply now or you can speak directly to us by calling our Talent Acquisition on 1300 179 131.